Finding a Top Financial Advisor Firm in Portland, Oregon

 How We Found the Top Financial Advisor Firms in Portland, Oregon

-To determine the top 10 financial advisor firms in Portland, Oregon, SmartAsset considered all of the city’s U.S. Securities and Exchange Commission (SEC)-registered firms, as SEC-registered firms are bound by a fiduciary duty to act in their clients’ best interests.
+To determine the top 10 financial advisor firms in Portland, Oregon, SmartAsset considered all of the city’s firms registered with the U.S. Securities and Exchange Commission (SEC), as SEC-registered firms are bound by a fiduciary duty to act in their clients’ best interests.
 From that list, we eliminated any firms that had disciplinary issues.
 We also cut firms that did not have financial planners on staff or did not manage individual accounts.

 Ferguson Wellman Capital Management, Inc.

 Ferguson Wellman Capital Management, Inc. landed the second spot on our list, as it has billions in assets under management.
 This is almost $1 billion more than the third-ranking firm in terms of AUM, Becker Capital Management, Inc.

 Ferguson Wellman’s AUM is far from its only distinction.
 The fee-only firm is also the oldest on this list and one of the biggest, with 23 advisors on staff.
 Of those advisors, there are six certified financial planners (CFPs), eight chartered financial analysts (CFAs), two certified trust and financial advisors (CTFAs) and one chartered alternative investment analyst (CAIA).

 To be a client, you’ll need at least $3 million, which is one of the highest account minimums on this list.
 However, the firm has another division, West Bearing Investments, that has a much lower account minimum of $750,000.